 While the Lesbian Nightclub scene has exploded here recently with Lesbian clubs happening almost every night of the week; Gay West Hollywood's original Lesbian bar closed in 2013.
 Read the history of "The Palms" in this L.A.
 Times Article.

 GAY BARS Over the years, gay life in Los Angeles has consolidated along the one mile strip of Gay West Hollywood.
 This has brought an astonishing amount of traffic and business to the area resulting in continued investment into the gay nightlife scene.
-Eleven, Revolver, Rage, Here, Micky's, The Abbey, and The Factory have poured millions and millions of dollars into developing their properties into world class gay entertainment venues.
+Flaming Saddles, Revolver, Rage, Here, Micky's, The Abbey, and The Factory have poured millions and millions of dollars into developing their properties into world class gay entertainment venues.
 This investment inspired 69restaurants to also locate along this profitable strip of Santa Monica Blvd.

 THE NORMA TRIANGLE